 In our last blog we looked at the IP value of a lamp.
 Here we wrote that it is important to look at the protection that a lamp offers against dust and water.
-Another factor that you have to take into account is the light color of a lamp.
-In this blog we tell you everything about different color temperatures and which light color best suits the different rooms at your home or at work.
+Another factor that you have to take into account is the light colour of a lamp.
+In this blog we tell you everything about different colour temperatures and which light colour best suits the different rooms at your home or at work.

-The color temperature of an LED lamp is indicated in the measuring unit Kelvin (K) on a scale of 1000 to 10.000.
-As the temperature of a lamp rises, the light changes from red to orange, to yellow, to white and finally to a blue-white color.
-Low color temperatures are therefore experienced as hot and high temperatures as cool.
+The colour temperature of an LED lamp is indicated in the measuring unit Kelvin (K) on a scale of 1000 to 10.000.
+As the temperature of a lamp rises, the light changes from red to orange, to yellow, to white and finally to a blue-white colour.
+Low colour temperatures are therefore experienced as hot and high temperatures as cool.

 Below a few everyday examples:

-- The glow of fire is about 2000K and therefore has a very warm light color.
+- The glow of fire is about 2000K and therefore has a very warm light colour.

-- A sunset is about 4000K and has a cool white light color.
+- A sunset is about 4000K and has a cool white light colour.

-- An average sunny day is between 5000 and 5500K and has a cool light color.
+- An average sunny day is between 5000 and 5500K and has a cool light colour.

 - A cloudy winter day is around 7000K and is experienced as quite cool.